 This morning we depart Torquay for the Slad Valley whose pastoral beauty has been much celebrated ever since Cider with Rosie, Laurie Lee’s autobiographical evocation of rural life there, became a bestseller in the 1960s.

 Lee moved to Slad with his mother and a tumble of six brothers and sisters in the latter years of World War I, when he was a small boy.
 They all squeezed into Bank Cottages (now known as Rosebank Cottage) off Steanbridge Lane and lived cheerfully and frugally on money sent by Lee’s father, who had in all other respects deserted them.
-Lee left school at 15, home at 19.
+Lee left school at fifteen, home at nineteen.

-Lee was 45 when Cider with Rosie was published and its enormous success enabled him and his wife, Kathy, to buy a house back in Slad.
+Lee was forty-five when Cider with Rosie was published and its enormous success enabled him and his wife, Kathy, to buy a house back in Slad.
 With their daughter Jessy, they divided their time between London and the Slad Valley.
 While Lee continued to write, he also bought land in the valley to help protect the area and campaigned vociferously against development.
-His favourite haunt was Slad’s down-to-earth the Woolpack Inn.
+His favourite haunt was Slad’s down-to-earth Woolpack Inn.
 Today, his grave in the village churchyard overlooks the Woolpack and, as Slad people say, he lies between pulpit and pub.

-We shall have lunch at the Woolpack Pub, a 16th-century traditional country inn, where a local guide will give us a talk about Laurie Lee.
+We shall have lunch at the Woolpack, a 16th-century traditional country inn, where a local guide will give us a talk about Laurie Lee.
 This will be followed by a scenic walk along a path dotted with posts featuring different Laurie Lee poems.
 On the walk, we shall also visit the Holy Trinity Church whose churchyard contains the grave of Laurie Lee.
 (Overnight Moreton-in-Marsh) BL

 Day 12: Tuesday 29 September, Moreton-in-Marsh – Great Tew – Great Rollright – Stow-on-the-Wold – Chipping Campden – Moreton-in-Marsh – Cheltenham – Moreton in Marsh